samuelmeuli/react-app-boilerplate/README.md

 *My boilerplate for React **component libraries** can be found [here](https://github.com/samuelmeuli/react-library-boilerplate).*

+## Requirements

+You need to have Node.js and Yarn installed.

 ## Usage

 To use this boilerplate for creating your own application, execute the following commands (and replace `my-app` with the name of your application):